-The 2025 target figure of 2% has been achieved this year and with a considerable improvement since last year (285% increase from 0.52%) but a word of caution needs to be made given that the source data is no longer able to be filtered for residential projects.
+The 2025 target figure of 2% has been achieved this year but there has been no change from the previous year.
+As noted previously, a word of caution needs to be made given that the source data is no longer able to be filtered for residential projects.
 This may serve to explain some of the reason for the apparent (and considerable) improvement this year.